 authorization: The process by which properly prepared lay men and women are given responsibilities for ecclesial ministry by competent Church authority.
-This process includes the following elements: acknowledgment of the competence of an individual for a specific ministerial role (often called "certification"); appointment of an individual to a specific position (in some dioceses called "commissioning"), along with a delineation of the obligations, responsibilities, and authority of that position (and length of term, if specified); and finally an announcement of the appointment to the community that will be served by the lay ecclesial minister.16
+This process includes the following elements: acknowledgment of the competence of an individual for a specific ministerial role (often called "certification"); appointment of an individual to a specific position (in some dioceses called "commissioning"), along with a delineation of the obligations, responsibilities, and authority of that position (and length of term, if specified); and finally an announcement of the appointment to the community that will be served by the lay ecclesial minister.

 Catholic Campus Ministry Association (CCMA): A professional organization whose mission is to foster the professional and theological growth of Catholic campus ministers and to promote the mission of the Church in higher education.
-The USCCB Subcommittee first approved its certification standards and procedures in 1992.17 certificate: A written statement that a participant has completed a program or course of studies through attendance, participation, and successful completion of program requirements.
+The USCCB Subcommittee first approved its certification standards and procedures in 1992.

-16 Co-workers, 54
+&lt;sup>16 Co-workers, 54

-17 See the CCMA website at www.ccmanet.org
+&lt;sup>17 See the CCMA website at www.ccmanet.org